tryingsomestuff/Minic/README.md

 Current level elo are more or less so that even a kid can beat low levels Minic.
 From level 50 or 60, you will start to struggle more!
 You can also use the UCI_Elo parameter if UCI_LimitStrenght is activated.

 ## How to compile
-* Linux : use the given build script (or make your own ...)
+* Linux : just type "make", or use the given build script Tools/build.sh (or make your own ...), or try to have a look at Tools/TCEC/update.sh for some hints.
+The executable will be available in Dist/Minic3 subdirectory.
 * Windows : use the Linux cross-compilation script given or make your own.
-From time to time I also check that recent VisualStudio versions can compile Minic without warnings.
+From time to time I also check that recent VisualStudio versions can compile Minic without warnings but I don't distribute any VS project.
-* Android : use the given cross-compilation script or make your own.
+* Android/RPi : use the given cross-compilation script or make your own.

 ## Syzygy EGT
 To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time.